 Christopher J. Borgen

 Christopher J. Borgen is Professor of Law and Co-Director of the Center for International and Comparative Law at St. John's University School of Law.
 From 2009 to 2014 he was also the Associate Dean for International Studies for the Law School.
 Professor Borgen teaches, or has taught, International Law, National Security and the Law, International Finance, the International Law Colloquium, the Law of the European Union, the Seminar on States and Sovereignty, and Contracts, among other courses.

 Professor Borgen is the co-founder of Opinio Juris, a website devoted to discussion, debate, and reports concerning international law.

 Professor Borgen’s current research focuses on secession and on how “great powers” use of international law as a diplomatic tool in international crises.
 He is the principal author of Thawing a Frozen Conflict: Legal Aspects of the Separatist Crisis in Moldova, a report issued by the New York City Bar as a result of a mission to Moldova.
 The report has been the subject of conferences convened under the auspices of the United Nations, the Parliament of Moldova, and the Woodrow Wilson International Center for Scholars.
 He has written widely on the topics of self-determination, secession, the recognition of states, international dispute resolution, and other topics in international law and national security law.

-Professor Borgen is Co-Rapporteur for the International Law Association's Committee on Recognition and Non-Recognition in International Law and a past Co-Chair of the American Society of International Law's Space Law Interest Group.
-He has previously served as the Chairperson of the United Nations Committee of the New York City Bar and on the Executive Council of the American Society of International Law and as a member of the European Affairs and the Foreign and Comparative Law Committee of the New York City Bar.
-He is a former Term Member of the Council on Foreign Relations.
+While at St. John’s, he has also served as the Chairperson of the United Nations Committee of the New York City Bar, on the Executive Council of the American Society of International Law and as a member of the European Affairs and the Foreign and Comparative Law Committees of the New York City Bar.